How traumatic experiences change the way we approach dog behaviour problems

 How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in-person in the Dundee and the surrounding area, and online for everywhere else.
-If you are looking for advice for your dog then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline